Vetal0205/racket_prefix_calculator_project/devlog.md

 evaluating, printing.
 The tokenizer will read user input and generate list of "tokens" to pass it down to parser.
 The parser will accept input from tokenizer and decide which operation to do, for example '(NUM n) → (Num n).
 The last will be evaluator, it will actually evaluate functions, for example: (Num n) → n; or (Neg e) → - (eval e) etc.

+# October 13, 10:13 AM

+In this session i plan to build a skeleton for my future program.